• Skip to primary navigation

 Love This Recipe?Click On A Star To Rate It!

-A true classic, split pea soup is a hearty, rich soup made by simmering ham (bones and all), carrot, celery, onions, and split green peas!
+Split pea soup is a hearty, rich soup made by simmering ham (bones and all), carrots, celery, onions, and split green peas.
 This recipe includes smoked ham hocks, which add a smoky, salty flavor that is just fabulous when paired with the mild flavor of the peas.
-Whip up some split pea soup today and watch everyone scramble for seconds!

 Servings: 8 servings